thillRobot/seam_detection/README.md

 ### running in Docker

-! this section needs to be updated/tested for the recent changes in config files names and args !

-It is possible to stand up the entire application in a single line using docker and docker compose.
-This is not required.
+Stand up the entire application in a single line using docker and docker compose.
+This is not required, but allows for portable testing.

 Create a source directory and set the environment variable $CATKIN_WS_PATH